 The survey asked "What is most important for improving employment opportunities for people with disabilities?"

 Respondents were encouraged to nominate up to three priority areas.
+Key responses were:

 - Changing people's attitudes (75%)

 - Accessible workplaces (65%)

 - Designing roles suitable for people with disabilities (54%)

 - Inclusive recruitment processes (50%)

 - Flexible working hours and locations (39%).